cosc2336-ds-alg/assg04/README.md

 sum up the values, you will be required to use a recursive algorithm in the next task.

-When you are satisfied with your work and you can compile and pass the first set of test in the test case for the `sumIterative()` function, commit your changes and push them to the repository using the `feedback` branch.
-Then document this task completion with a pull request and merge the changes to the main branch.
+When you are satisfied with your work and you can compile and pass the first set of test in the test case for the `sumIterative()` function, commit your changes and push them to the GitHub classroom repository `Feedback` pull request.

 ## Task 2: Implement `sumRecursive()` Function